Why is Japanese cuisine healthy? It’s all about the investment in food education to build awareness of one’s health and nutritional habits.

 Japan Dietary Habits and Food Education

 In addition, every public elementary and most middle schools have a school lunch program prepared by certified nutritionists.
-You may be surprised to learn that students deliver the meals from the school kitchens to the classrooms and serve their fellow classmates.
+You may be surprised to learn that students deliver the meals from the school kitchens to the classrooms and serve their classmates.

 What’s unique about the Japanese view on nutrition and food education?

-- Balanced meal with Ichiju Sansai
+- A balanced meal with Ichiju Sansai

 - Ma-go-wa-ya-sa-shi-ii (まごわやさしい)